It’s easy as 1×1

 With all this information in hand, you should be able to clearly and specifically state who you are as a brand, who you are not, what problems exist in the market, and how you can solve those problems.

 Research your competitors will help you determine the strength and weaknesses in your own business, as well as see what works and what doesn’t.
 Understanding the differences between a business and its competitors is essential to finding gaps in the market that can be filled.

 Some of the data you’ll need is easy to find.
 Some will take time and effort to gather and analyze.

 Some categories you have to consider when identifying your competitors:.

 - Supplier Power

 How easy is it for suppliers to raise prices?
-If your competitors market themselves as “cheap” or “low cost” it’s pretty difficult to increase prices, but it’s doable.
+If you sell low cost products, or you are in a discounted industry, it’s pretty difficult to increase prices, but it’s doable.
 It’s all about how you differentiate yourself from your competitors.

 - Buyer Power

 How easy is it for buyers to push prices down?